 Descendants of Charmers are Affected

-As we have read people who come under the curse of sins of sorcery are frequently plagued with illness of every sort.
-Of course we must not attribute all maladies or diseases to occult causes, but if one was involved with sorcery or parents or grandparents were involved in it then it is something to consider.
-Indeed, the practice of charming is known to open one’s descendants to demonization [more information on generational curses]:
+As we have read people who come under the curse of sins of sorcery are frequently plagued with illnesses of every sort.
+Of course, we must not attribute all maladies or diseases to occult causes, but if one was involved with sorcery or parents or grandparents were involved in it then it is something to consider.
+Indeed, the practice of charming is known to open one’s descendants to demonization [more information on generational curses].

 “Families in which charming is practiced, whether actively or as a patient, are literally pursued by misfortune.
 Suicide, murder, serious and incurable diseases, and many other troubles abound in such families.”
 (Occult ABC, 135)